winton/typectl/README.md

 ### Props are awaitable

-Wait for a prop to populate by using the `promise` attribute:
+Use the `promise` attribute to wait for a prop to populate:

 ```typescript
 import { prop } from "typectl"